blyator/my-book-inventory-app/README.md

 ## Technologies Used

-- Python 3
+- Python
-- SQLAlchemy (ORM)
+- SQLAlchemy for ORM
-- SQLite (Database)
+- SQLite for Database
-- Pipenv (Virtual Environment & Dependency Management)
+- Pipenv for Virtual Environment

 ---